Random self-similar trees and a hierarchical branching process: Hierarchical branching process

 \section{Hierarchical branching process}

 The results of previous section concern a very narrow class of mean self-similar trees -- those with $T_k=2^{k-1}$.
-Among such trees, the distributional self-similarity is established only for the critical Galton-Watson binary tree ${\sf GW}(0,\gamma)$ with independent exponential edge lengths; this case corresponds to the length self-similarity constant $\zeta=2$.
-Here we construct a branching process that generates distributionally self-similar trees for an arbitrary sequence $T_k\ge0$ and for any $\zeta > 0$; it includes the critical Galton-Watson tree as a special case.
+Among such trees, the self-similarity is established only for the critical binary Galton-Watson tree ${\sf GW}(0,\gamma)$ with independent exponential edge lengths, i.e., continuous parameter Galton-Watson binary branching Markov processes; this case corresponds to the scaling exponent $\zeta=2$.
+Here we construct a branching process that generates self-similar trees for an arbitrary sequence $T_k\ge0$ and for any $\zeta > 0$; it includes the critical binary Galton-Watson tree as a special case.